nesi/hpc-intro/_extras/guide.md

 :    *to be defined*

 [Bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell))
-:     (Bourne Again Shell), is the default shell for many Linux distrubutions.
+:     (Bourne Again Shell), is the default shell for many Linux distributions.
-      It is the primary tool we use for batch proccessing.
+      It is the primary tool we use for batch processing.

 [Shell](https://en.wikipedia.org/wiki/Shell_(computing))
 :     Computer program that exposes an operating system's services to a human user or other programs.